SDCN Summer Leaders’ Summit July 25-28, 2019

 - Vernon A. Wall, a nationally known speaker on leadership and one of the founders of the Social Justice Training Institute,

 - David Urso, who has inspired professionals and students alike to understand their own values and leadership potential and more!

 This is a separate event from the Moderator Workshop held annually on each campus.

 Who: We recommend sending teams of 3 people made up of 2 student leaders and 1 advisor.
-This is the most important planning event for students and advisors organizing dialogue groups on their campus each year through Sustained Dialogue.
-Remember: these should be the people most directly responsible for the direction of the SD group on campus this coming year.
+This is the most important event for planning how to organize dialogue groups on campus each year through Sustained Dialogue.
+Remember: your team should be the people most directly responsible for the direction of the SD group on campus this coming year.